Hardvan/CPPinator/README.md

 ## Example Output

-Here's an example of the script's output when run with a list of C++ files:
+Here's an example of the script's output when run with a list of C++ files in the `Basic Problems` directory.

 List of .cpp files: